 Winner of the 2007 Controlled Environments Experts’ Choice Award for Facility of the Year, the BNC comprises 187,000 sq. ft. feet, including offices for 45 faculty, 21 clerical and technical staff, and up to 180 graduate students.
 At the heart of the facility is the 25,000 sq. ft.
 Scifres Nanofabrication Laboratory cleanroom.

 The cleanroom is a typical semiconductor-style, three-floor cleanroom with a subfab level, cleanroom level and air-handling level.
-A smaller bay and larger chase design reduced initial cost and allows equipment to be bulkheaded through the chase walls, a style well suited to a research environment.
+A smaller bay and larger chase design reduced initial cost and allows equipment to be bulkheaded through the chase walls, a style well-suited to a research environment.
 Six bays are ISO 3 (Class 1), five bays are ISO 4 (Class 10), and two bays are ISO Class 5 (Class 100) clean zones.
-The bay/chase design makes optimum use of the area under filtration, positioning equipment in the chase where lower clean levels, easy access for routine maintenance help reduce operating costs.
+The bay/chase design makes optimum use of the area under filtration, positioning equipment in the chase where lower clean levels are.
+Easy access for routine maintenance help reduce operating costs.

-"The Plascore wall design gives versatility to our bay and chase approach," says John, "and allows us to easily modify the panels with cut outs for equipment used in deposition, patterning, etching and doping.
-In an Ramp;D environment that's especially important as equipment needs change."
+“The Plascore wall design gives versatility to our bay and chase approach,” says John, “and allows us to easily modify the panels with cut outs for equipment used in deposition, patterning, etching and doping.
+In a research environment that’s especially important as equipment needs change.”

 The wall system is mounted to the raised floor utilizing a floortrack and to the ceiling grid utilizing a headtrack assembly.
 Studs are then attached and panels installed to complete the wall.
 The walls can be easily relocated to align with any layout of the ceiling grid.